 There are several factors involved in determining the types and number of conferences that an MCU can support.
 These sizing factors are different for different models of MCUs.
-MCUs can also make available more ports when using desktop conferencing mode as compared to the high definition (HD) mode.
+MCUs can also make available more ports when using standard definition (SD) mode as compared to the high definition (HD) mode.